This is the only lemon meringue pie recipe you’ll ever need!

 - Spread meringue onto hot pie filling (it's important that the filling is still hot!) and spread right to the edge of the pie crust.
 The meringue must touch the edges all the way around.

-- Bake at 375 F just until the tops of the meringue are light golden brown -- don't overbake.
+- Bake at 375°F for 5-8 minutes or just until the tops of the meringue are light golden brown — don't overbake.

 - Let rest on the counter on a wire rack for 1-2 hours, then refrigerate for 5-6 hours until chilled, or overnight.